yarisvt/tyk-docs/tyk-docs/content/configure/redis-cluster.md

   "username": "",
   "password": "",
   "database": 0,
-  "optimisation_max_idle": 100
+  "optimisation_max_idle": 100,
+  "use_ssl": false
 },
 ```
 Then the Cluster driver should be invoked instead of the standard Redis driver.
+If you are using TLS for Redis connections, set `use_ssl` to `true`.

 ## <a name="redis-cluster-docker"></a> Redis Cluster with Docker